 One of the goals of healing trauma and PTSD is in revising the trauma story.
 We seek to help people change narratives through revision of memories, events and ideas of what happened.
 This is done through exploring the survivor’s personal story through toys, sand tray, clay and images, as well as role play and enactment, in order to promote healthier endings.
 When we imagine new meanings, we bring together painful experiences, and integrate them into the framework of stuck memories so we can process the event and move on.

 Trauma affects us all, and therefore it’s important to be able to work through overwhelming big reactions to stress through the arts.
 Art is therapeutic and beneficial in healing trauma, and when words fail you, is a safe haven to explore wounded themes in our lives.
 Stressor after stressor starts to wear you down and limits capacity for resilience – working with thoughts and inner images that appear can help you get past your defense mechanisms and form a new coherent narrative or story that is much needed to create new experiences of sufficiency, self-control and hope for the future.

 For more information on how I can help you heal trauma, visit here.
-For a referral to a great book on trauma, buy Bessel Van der Kolk’s “The Body Keeps the Score”, available here on Amazon.
+For a referral to a great book on trauma, buy Bessel Van der Kolk’s “The Body Keeps the Score”.